yangfangs/physpetools/docs/docs/faq.md

-### 2.How the 16s RAN database to created?
+### 2.How the SSU rRAN database was created?

-The 16s RAN database was created by [SILVA](<https://www.arb-silva.de/>) rRNA database project (version: SILVA SSU 123.1 release) with sequences haven been truncated.
-Means that all nucleotides that have not been aligned were removed from the sequence.
+The SSU rRAN database was created by [SILVA](<https://www.arb-silva.de/>) SSU rRNA database project (version: SILVA SSU 123.1 release).
+In this data the sequences haven been truncated, which means that all nucleotides that have not been aligned were removed from the sequence.